-This exciting early season developmental tournament for U9-U12 Boys and Girls teams uses a multi-directional 3 v 3 small-sided game format that allows players to develop skills in a fun & relaxed environment.
+This exciting early season developmental tournament for U9-U12 Boys and Girls teams uses a multi-directional 3 v 3, small-sided game format that allows players to develop skills in a fun and relaxed environment.

-Maximum roster of 6 (spilt your team in two!).
+Maximum roster of 6 (split your team in two).
 Eight game guarantee.
-A great way to start your season!
-Check out video footage of previous tournament play online below.
+A great way to start your season.
+Check out the video footage of previous tournament play.

 Challenge Cup Highlights

-- Challenge Cup format is 3 v.
-3 with no goalkeepers.
+- Challenge Cup is structured in a small-sided game format.
+Teams are 3 v 3 with no goalkeepers.

 - Multi-directional play allows for a greater number of touches per player and more scoring.

 - Players gain experience switching the point of attack and making penetrating passes.

 - Players have fun and become better soccer players over the course of the weekend tourney.